 Now, this is something different.
 Kylea Health & Energy has produced an unusual hybrid supplement: Total Living Drinks Green is both a greens powder and a protein shake.

-That means the calories and serving size are a lot higher than your standard greens powder — one scoop is 120 calories with 11 grams of protein and 10 grams of carbs — but with all that extra volume, Kylea had space to add the kind of nutrients you don’t usually see in their competitors.
+That means the calories and serving size are a lot higher than your standard greens powder.
+One serving weighs in at 40 grams, a lot larger than your standard scoop of whey protein, and it clocks in at 120 calories.
+With 11 grams of protein and 10 grams of carbs in 40 grams of product, there’s more volume here than other green superfood powders but Kylea doesn’t waste the space.
+With all that extra volume, the company has been able to add in the volume and variety of nutrients that you don’t often see in their competitors.

 (We tried 47 brands: check out our best green superfood powder picks!)

 After the vitamin and mineral mix there are the amino acids glutamine and taurine, which may help with energy levels and workout recovery; there’s an antioxidant blend; and a blend of digestive enzymes and probiotic bacteria.
 And then fifteen grams per serving — about a third of the supplement by weight — is a fruit and vegetable formula of alfalfa juice powder, spirulina juice powder, fenugreek, barley juice powder, broccoli juice powder, chlorella, wheat grass juice powder, apple juice powder, pineapple, dulse, luo han guo fruit concentrate, and a few others.

 In addition to all that there’s a blend of several kinds of adaptogenic herbs, a term that refers to compounds that may improve the way the body reacts to stress.
 Kylea’s greens product includes effective dosages of rhodiola rosea and astragalus, which are linked to cognitive benefits.